 - Do not pick at any scabs that may form as it may lead to scarring

 Take home LED light are the new craze in the US.

-All in one unit, where you can dial up a wavelength, exposure time, energy and decide whether you want the beam to be fractional or not.
+All in one units: where you can dial up a wavelength, exposure time, energy and decide whether you want the beam to be fractional or not.
 In Cosmos Clinic’s opinion, the Sciton Laser leads the way in this technology and is the only laser used at all Cosmos Clinics.
-It is the best all in one unit currently available in the market.
-It has a very powerful and specific IPL, two infrared lasers 1064/1320nm, a non fractional and a fractional erbium.
-So just about any treatment can be done with the one machine – pigment, hair, skin tightening.
-Soon a Q switch modality will be added and this will allow tattoo removal to be performed.
+It is the best all in one unit currently available on the market.
+It has a very powerful and specific IPL, two infrared lasers (1064nm and 1320nm), a non-fractional and a fractional erbium.
+Just about any treatment can be done with the one machine(including pigment, hair and skin tightening treatments).
+Soon a Q switch modality will be added and this will allow tattoo removal to be performed as well.